 If you’re a high achiever with an A-level grade B in a major language, this four-year course is for you.
 You integrate your undergraduate and postgraduate studies into one course, graduating with an Integrated Masters in Modern Languages in four years, rather than five if the courses are taken separately.

 Your third year is spent studying abroad with modules taken in language and translation.
-You carry out research relating to translation and subtitling for your year abroad project, supported by your supervisor.
+You carry out research relating to translation for your year abroad project, supported by your supervisor.
 This independent research project develops your ability to conduct research, work with complex sources of information in your chosen language and employ research methods.
 You also develop your analytical thinking and problem-solving skills and expand your linguistic and translation skills and communication proficiency in your chosen language.
 The project is the culmination of both your undergraduate studies and preparation for your final year where you take postgraduate modules.

 In addition to the language skills you develop, you explore themes relating to global cultures, history, and politics to gain in-depth knowledge of the countries where the languages you’re studying are spoken.
-Topics include:

 In your final year you return to Essex to study modules in translation and subtitling at postgraduate level.